1933 Pittsburgh Panthers football team: At Notre Dame

 The Panthers totaled 274 yards and 13 first downs compared to 193 yards and 7 first downs for the Irish.
 The Pitt offense fumbled twice and threw 3 interceptions, while their defense recovered 1 fumble and intercepted 5 passes.

 Notre Dame finished the season with a 3–5–1 record.
 This was the first time in their football history (1899-1933) that they finished a season with a losing record.

-The Pitt lineup for the game against Notre Dame was Harvey Rooker (left end), John Meredith (left tackle), Charles Hartwig (left guard),George Shotwell (center), Tarciscio(right guard), Frank Walton (right tackle), Joseph Skladany (right end), Miller Munjas (quarterback), Howard O'Dell (left halfback), Richard Matesic (right halfback) and Isadore Weinstock (fullback).
+The Pitt lineup for the game against Notre Dame was Harvey Rooker (left end), John Meredith (left tackle), Charles Hartwig (left guard), George Shotwell (center), Tarciscio(right guard), Frank Walton (right tackle), Joseph Skladany (right end), Miller Munjas (quarterback), Howard O'Dell (left halfback), Richard Matesic (right halfback) and Isadore Weinstock (fullback).
 Substitutes appearing in the game for Pitt were Robert Timmons, Robert Hoel, Ken Ormiston, Frank Kutz, Stanley Olejnicsak, Bob Hogan, Hub Randour, Mike Sebastian, Leon Shedlosky and Henry Weisenbaugh.

 Centre

 On November 4, the Panthers welcomed coach Ed Kubale and his Centre College Praying Colonels from Danville, Kentucky to Pitt Stadium.
-Coach Kubale played center for the Colonels from 1920-23.
+Coach Kubale played center for the Colonels from 1920 to 1923.
 In 1929, he returned to Centre as football, basketball and track coach, in addition to athletic director.
 His squad arrived with a 3–2 record.
 They won their first two games, then lost to Boston College 6–0 and Furman 7–6 before upsetting Xavier 7–0.

 Coach Sutherland decided to start his second team.
 Early first period Centre end Charles Barksdale's punting allowed the Colonels to gain possession on the Pitt 32-yard line.
 Two pass plays advanced the ball to the Pitt 7-yard line.
 The Pitt defense stiffened and forced a missed field goal attempt by Barksdale from the 15-yard line.
 The first quarter ended scoreless.
 Sutherland inserted the first stringers into the game and the rout was on.
 Pitt gained possession on their 39-yard line and engineered a 10-play 61-yard drive.
 Howard O'Dell fumbled the ball across the goal line and Pitt tackle John Meredith fell on it for the touchdown.
 Centre answered with a drive to the Pitt 22-yard line, but Tarciscio Onder intercepted a pass and the Pitt offense went to work from their 27-yard line.
 They covered the 73 yards in 11 plays.
 Henry Weisenbaugh scored on a fake reverse play from the 15-yard line.
 Tarciscio Onder booted the only successful extra point of the game to make the halftime score Pitt 13 to Centre 0.
 Pitt scored three touchdowns in the third quarter.
 The passing combo of Dick Matesic to Mike Nicksick accounted for two tallies, with a 15-yard touchdown scamper by Matesic sandwiched in between.
 In the final frame Pitt sub Leslie Wilkins intercepted an errant Centre pass and ran it to the Colonels 8-yard line.
 Leonard Rector ran the final yard for the score.
 The Panthers sent the Colonels home with a 37–0 defeat.
 The Colonels finished the season with a 7–3 record.